 Then leave a comment here saying what you shared, and where (just the platform – Facebook, Pinterest, Instagram, Twitter – and your account name are fine).

 If you want just one chance to win, leave a comment below saying why you’d like to win.
 (But why not share?
 Not only will you have another chance at winning, but you will help spread the word about Willow and Thatch.
 Thank you.)
 Please note: comments are approved manually, so if you don’t see yours right away, that’s why.

 Please scroll down to the last comment to leave yours, instead of leaving it as a reply to someone else’s.

 One (1) winner will be chosen randomly.
 Open to residents of the United States and Canada only, aged 18 and older.
 Canadians must state that they are from Canada at the time of entry.

 See the Official Rules.
 Contest closes Friday, November 8, 2019 at 9:59 PM EST and the winner will be announced here that weekend.

-Everyone can feel like a winner: use coupon code Willow&Thatch for 10% off Anne-related products (and more) at ShopatSullivan and code WILLOWTHATCH for 10% off at GazeboTV, the streaming home of “Anne of Green Gables,” the sequel, and other quality family movies and TV series.
+Everyone can feel like a winner: use coupon code Willow&Thatch for 10% off Anne-related products (and more) at ShopatSullivan and code WILLOWTHATCH for $10 off the Anne of Green Gables Trilogy at GazeboTV, the streaming home of “Anne of Green Gables,” the sequel, and other quality family movies and TV series.